Luas: Luas Cross City

-Luas Cross City is an extension of the Green Line which links with the Red Line, and continues northwards to Broombridge railway station in North Dublin (interchange with Iarnród Éireann station).
+Luas Cross City is an extension of the Green Line which links with the Red Line, and continues northwards to Broombridge railway station in North Dublin (where there is an interchange at an Iarnród Éireann station).
 The extension began at the existing St Stephen's Green Green Line stop.
-Construction started in June 2013, with services beginning in December 2017.
+Construction started in June 2013, with services beginning four and a half years later, in December 2017.